-So when we dig further we find more evidence of this as we move on to review and take a closer look at some of the other names being attributed to Yahweh, and among the Mesopotamian Gods we have El Elyon and El Shaddai.
+So when we dig further we find more evidence of this as we move on to review and take a closer look at some of the other names being attributed to Yahweh, and among the Mesopotamian Gods, we have El Elyon and El Shaddai.
 These names are attested to the Canaanite and Amorite Pantheons, and they had long existed before the name Yahweh.
-This to which is strong evidence of a recent cult movement usurping the Sumerian, Canaanite, and Amorite GOD’s, and that Yahweh and El Shaddai are likely separate deities all together.
-And this is exactly what we see to have most likely be the case since the clues.
-Thus what I had come to find out is that El Elyon means “God Most High” while El Shaddai means “God of the Mountains”, And “God Almighty”, both of them being attested to the Canaanite gods EL and Ba’al. Thus taking in consideration of their meanings, I would say both El Elyon and El Shaddai may fit well with Frued’s hypothesis.
-Especially, this in my own perspective, one that plumes fire and smoke high into the atmosphere, forms land from sea, causes storms, and represents an object or entity that can cause what would seem like biblical floods, or what regularly is depicted cleansing and destroying of the wicked with fire and brimstone.
-All imagery in which we can find attested to in the bible and the Book of Enoch..
-Furthermore, El Shaddai was perhaps referred to as both god almighty, and as god of the mountains.
-Another important thing to note about El shaddai is the Shin ” ש “ to which is the Hebrew alphabet letter for fire in Kabballah, or is translated directly as “tooth” in Aramaic/Hebrew .
+This to which is strong evidence of a recent cult movement usurping the Sumerian, Canaanite, and Amorite GOD’s, and that Yahweh and El Shaddai are likely two separate deities altogether.
+And this is exactly what we see to have most likely been the case since the clues.
+Thus what I had come to find out is that El Elyon means “God Most High” while El Shaddai means “God of the Mountains”, And “God Almighty”, both of them being attested to the Canaanite gods EL and Ba’al. Thus taking in consideration of their meanings, I would say both El Elyon and El Shaddai may fit well with Freud’s hypothesis.
+Especially, this in my own perspective, one that plumes fire and smoke high into the atmosphere, forms land from the sea, causes storms, and represents an object or entity that can cause what would seem like biblical floods, or what regularly is depicted cleansing and destroying of the wicked with fire and brimstone.
+All imagery in which we can find attested to in the Bible and the Book of Enoch.
+Furthermore, El Shaddai was perhaps referred to as both God Almighty, and as the god of the mountains.
+Another important thing to note about El Shaddai is the Shin ” ש “ to which is the Hebrew alphabet letter for fire in Kabballah, or is translated directly as “tooth” in Aramaic/Hebrew.
 This symbol or letter is a root name and symbol for Shaddai.
-This to which is attested specifically as a name for the Semetic deity Amarru in which again reconnects us with the Moon God Sin:
+This to which is attested specifically as a name for the Semitic deity Amarru in which again reconnects us with the Moon God Sin: